jupyter/notebook/docs/source/notebook.rst

 to remember are the following:

 * :kbd:`Shift-Enter`:  run cell
-    Execute the current cell, show output (if any), and jump to the next cell below.
-If :kbd:`Shift-Enter` is invoked on the last cell, a new code cell will also be created.
+    Execute the current cell, show output (if any), and move to the next cell below.
+If :kbd:`Shift-Enter` is invoked on the last cell, a new code cell will be created.
 Note that in the notebook, typing :kbd:`Enter` on its own *never* forces execution, but rather just inserts a new line in the current cell. :kbd:`Shift-Enter` is equivalent to clicking the ``Cell | Run`` menu item.

 * :kbd:`Ctrl-Enter`: run cell in-place
-    Execute the current cell as if it were in "terminal mode", where any output is shown, but the cursor *remains* in the current cell.
-The cell's entire contents are selected after execution, so you can just start typing and only the new input will be in the cell.
-This is convenient for doing quick experiments in place, or for querying things like filesystem content, without needing to create additional cells that you may not want to be saved in the notebook.
+    Execute the current cell and show any output, but keep the cursor in the current cell.
+    The cursor remains at the same position within the cell, and pressing :kbd:`Enter` lets you continue editing the cell's content.

 * :kbd:`Alt-Enter`: run cell, insert below
     Executes the current cell, shows the output, and inserts a *new*